EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 6. **Report & trend**

    * Export to CSV for your weekly report.
 Track **% of devices within support** as a KPI and show trend lines improving over time.

+That’s the manual way — click, query, export, repeat. ☕ 💡 But we can do better.
+Let’s take that same hunting logic and wrap it in a PowerShell script that runs automatically through the Microsoft Graph API, producing a fresh report whenever you need it.

 <br/>
 <br/>